-ARTICLE 7 - (1) Provincial directorates;
+ARTICLE 7-(1) Provincial directorates;

-- a) To ensure cooperation and coordination for the implementation of this Communiqué and to carry out inspections, - b) It is obliged to notify the Ministry of information and documents regarding the biodegradable wastes collected within the scope of the waste management plan of the municipalities.
-Mahalli idarelerin, özel ve tüzel kişilerin görev ve yükümlülükleri - ARTICLE 8 (1) Metropolitan municipalities, unions of local administrations, provincial and district municipalities, natural and legal persons;

-- a) To collect/have biodegradable waste collected separately at its source, within the scope of its responsibilities, within the scope of the waste management plan, - b) To submit the information and documents regarding the collected wastes to the provincial directorate until the end of March of the following year, - c) To take the necessary measures to prevent the collection, transportation and processing of biodegradable wastes covered by this Communiqué by unauthorized persons, - ç) To prepare a pre-feasibility report for the compost facility planned to be established in accordance with the format in Annex-4 of this Communiqué and to submit it to the Ministry and obtain appropriate opinion, - d) To prepare an application project in accordance with the format in Annex-5 of this Communiqué in accordance with the zoning plan of the compost facilities planned to be established, and to submit the project to the Ministry and obtain appropriate opinion, - e) At the end of the facility construction, submitting the operation plan prepared in accordance with the format in Annex 6 of this Communiqué to the Ministry and obtaining appropriate opinion, - f) Providing the necessary tools and equipment, providing the necessary tools and equipment, adapting health and safety measures to changing conditions, by providing periodic training of the personnel involved in biodegradable waste management, undergoing health checks, preventing occupational risks, taking and organizing all kinds of measures, including providing training and information.
-In addition, to work to improve the current situation and to take other protective and preventive measures. - (2) In addition to the provisions in the first paragraph of this article, local administrations are obliged to carry out or contribute to awareness and training activities, together with the party's assigned responsibility with this Communiqué, within the scope of the management of biodegradable wastes.
+a) To ensure cooperation and coordination for the implementation of this Communiqué and to carry out inspections, b) It is obliged to notify the Ministry of information and documents regarding the biodegradable wastes collected within the scope of the waste management plan of the municipalities.Mahalli idarelerin, özel ve tüzel kişilerin görev ve yükümlülükleri a) To collect/have biodegradable waste collected separately at its source, within the scope of its responsibilities, within the scope of the waste management plan, b) To submit the information and documents regarding the collected wastes to the provincial directorate until the end of March of the following year, c) To take the necessary measures to prevent the collection, transportation and processing of biodegradable wastes covered by this Communiqué by unauthorized persons, c) To prepare a pre-feasibility report for the compost facility planned to be established in accordance with the format in Annex-4 of this Communiqué and to submit it to the Ministry and obtain appropriate opinion, d) To prepare an application project in accordance with the format in Annex-5 of this Communiqué in accordance with the zoning plan of the compost facilities planned to be established, and to submit the project to the Ministry and obtain appropriate opinion, e) At the end of the facility construction, submitting the operation plan prepared in accordance with the format in Annex 6 of this Communiqué to the Ministry and obtaining appropriate opinion, f) Providing the necessary tools and equipment, providing the necessary tools and equipment, adapting health and safety measures to changing conditions, by providing periodic training of the personnel involved in biodegradable waste management, undergoing health checks, preventing occupational risks, taking and organizing all kinds of measures, including providing training and information.
+In addition, to work to improve the current situation and to take other protective and preventive measures.